reimagined/resolve/docs/modules/comments.md

       if (count === 0) return null
       return (
         <div onClick={onClick}>
-          Comments have been updated, refresh the page to see the new comments.
+          Comments have been updated.
+Refresh the page to see the new comments.
         </div>
       )
     }}